sclorg/helm-charts/README.md

 As soon as your Helm chart follows directory structure as mentioned above, let's test it.

-Follow the same guidelines for creating like they are specified here [openshift-helm-charts](https://github.com/openshift-helm-charts/charts/tree/main/docs).

 ### General notes for Helm charts
 Each helm chart name has to contain file OWNERS.
 E.g. [OWNERS](./charts/redhat/postgresql-imagestreams/OWNERS)